trixi-framework/Trixi.jl/docs/src/adding_new_equations/nonconservative_advection.md

 # Adding a new equation: nonconservative linear advection

-If you want to use Trixi for your own research, you might be interested in a new physics model that's not already included in Trixi.jl.
+If you want to use Trixi for your own research, you might be interested in a new physics model that is not present in Trixi.jl.
 In this tutorial, we will implement the nonconservative linear advection equation
 ```math
 \partial_t u(t,x) + a(x) \partial_x u(t,x) = 0